-Performance hurdle Description Weighting Relative Total Shareholder Return (TSR) • TSR is calculated by taking into account the growth in a company's Share price over the performance period (i.e. three years) as well as the dividends received during that period.
-75% Resolute's TSR will be ranked against a peer group of companies (refer below for the current peer group).
-To measure performance and to determine the vesting outcome: TSR of the companies in the peer group is calculated;

-Performance hurdle Description Weighting a percentile analysis is done to determine the percentile performance of the group in terms of 60th to 75th percentile performance; Resolute's TSR is calculated to determine what percentile in the peer group it relates to; and this percentile determines how many Performance Rights will vest.
-Reserves Growth • The Reserves Growth performance measures the change in Resolute's Reserves at the end of the performance period (i.e. three years) as compared to the commencement of the performance period, net of mining depletion.
-25% Resolute's overall change as at the end of the performance period will determine how many Performance Rights will vest.
+Performance hurdle Description Weighting Relative Total Shareholder Return (TSR) TSR is calculated by taking into account the growth in a company's Share price over the performance period (i.e. three years) as well as the dividends received during that period.
+100% Resolute's TSR will be ranked against a peer group of companies (refer below for the current peer group).
+To measure performance and to determine the vesting outcome: o TSR of the companies in the peer group is calculated; o a percentile analysis is done to determine the percentile performance of the group in terms of 50th to 75th percentile performance; o Resolute's TSR is calculated to determine what percentile in the peer group it relates to; and o this percentile determines how many Performance Rights will vest.

-For the FY20 LTI grant, relative TSR performance will be assessed against the performance of a peer group of the following 16 listed gold production companies of a similar size to Resolute as follows:
+For the FY22 LTI grant, relative TSR performance will be assessed against the performance of a peer group of the following 12 listed gold production companies of a similar size to Resolute as follows: